-- 20.18 The provisions of the Act and Part 14 of this code apply to the closure of meetings of Committees of the Council to the public in the same way they apply to the closure of Meetings of the Council to the public. - 20.19 If a Committee of the Council passes a resolution. or makes recommendation, during a meeting, or a part of a meeting that is closed to the public, the chairperson must make the resolution or recommendation public as soon as practicable after the meeting or part of the meeting has ended, and resolution report the recommendation to the next meeting of the council.
-The resolution or recommendation must also recorded in the publicly available minutes of the meeting.
+- 20.18 The provisions of the Act and Part 14 of this Code apply to the closure of meetings of Committees of the Council to the public in the same way they apply to the closure of Meetings of the Council to the public. - 20.19 If a Committee of the Council passes a resolution, or makes a recommendation, during a meeting, or a part of a meeting that is closed to the public, the chairperson must make the resolution or recommendation public as soon as practicable after the meeting or part of the meeting has ended, and report the resolution or recommendation to the next meeting of the council.
+The resolution or recommendation must also be recorded in the publicly available minutes of the meeting.